Peachey-Schoorl/Gunk/among-the-flowers.md

 “I don’t right know”, the constable replied, with a inquisitive look.
 “When I turned the corner, I swore I saw him”, with a nod to the mailman, “being dragged of by a fellow pulling on his mail bag.
 But when I got here, the fellow’d disappeared.”

-Looked around, the constable lifted his cap to wipe his forehead with his arm.
+Looking around, the constable lifted his cap to wipe his forehead with his arm.
 “He must’ave run pretty fast to get away like that” he mumbled to himself.

 As we helped the mailman up from the ground, the constable asked him “Did you manage to get a good look at him?”